Chelan, Washington, US

 right-to-left current, make access to the river-left slide more difficult.
 Unplanned right side

-the drop.
-Once in the left slide, it's easy to bump your way down the shallow channel and into
+before the drop.
+Once in the left slide, it's easy to bump your way down the shallow channel

-the pool below.
-The right chute run has a cleaner entrance, but is considerably more powerful and
+and into the pool below.
+The right chute run has a cleaner entrance, but is considerably more

-turbulent just above and through the slide.
-You also tend to make hard contact with the dividing
+powerful and turbulent just above and through the slide.
+You also tend to make hard contact with

-channel wall during right side runs.
-There are good scouting options for this rapid on the
+the dividing channel wall during right side runs.
+There are good scouting options for this rapid

-river-right side.
-The most likely portage route is on river-left well upstream of the entrance
+on the river-right side.
+The most likely portage route is on river-left well upstream of the

 - Super Boof Falls (Class IV/V).
 The next rapid is a pour-over falls directly downstream of